How To Add Currency Conversion In WordPress

 Learn how to easily add currency conversion to your WordPress website or blog using a free WordPress plugin called Currencyr …

-Add Currency Conversion To Your Web SiteDo you plan to sell your products online globally?
-If so, then it’s a great idea to consider providing users with currency conversion.
+Add Currency Conversion To WordPressAre you planning to sell goods online worldwide?
+If so, you should consider providing users with a currency conversion feature.

-Currency conversion tools allow your visitors to have the cost of an international currency transaction converted to their local currency at the point of sale.
-It also allows your customers to see the exact amount their card or PayPal account will be charged, expressed in their local currency.
+Currency conversion software tools allow your customers to have the cost of a foreign currency amount converted into their local currency at the purchase or checkout stage.
+It also allows your visitors to view the exact amount their card or PayPal account will be charged, expressed in their own home currency.

-The obvious advantage of showing currency conversion is that it allows visitors to see and understand pricing in foreign countries in their own local currency, and makes it easier for customers to work out their costs and expenses.
+One great benefit of adding currency conversion is that it lets customers see and understand pricing in foreign countries in their own home currency, and makes it easier for purchasers to calculate their costs and expenses.

-If your site is built with WordPress, you can add a currency converter to WordPress, allowing your visitors to quickly and easily work out the cost of your goods.
+Fortunately, if you are a WordPress user, it’s simple to add a currency converter to WordPress, allowing your customers to easily perform currency conversions to determine the cost of your goods.

-Currencyr is a simple, easy-to-use and complete currency converter plugin with a unique and attractive converter tooltip.
-Best of all, it’s free to install and use on your website or blog.
+Currencyr is a simple, easy-to-use and complete currency converter plugin with a visually attractive converter tooltip.
+And, it’s also free!

-• Supports a number of exchange rates providers, like Google, Open Exchange Rates and European Central Bank
+• Supports various exchange rates providers, like Yahoo!, Google and European Central Bank

 • Supports Shortcodes

-• Can be integrated with a number of online shopping plugins like WooCommerce, WP-eCommerce, Shopp, and Easy Digital Downloads.
+• Can be integrated with a number of e-commerce plugins such as WooCommerce and Shopp.

 • Automatically detects local currency

-Note: This plugin needs PHP 5.3.0 or later.
-Do not use this plugin if you are running an older version of PHP.
-Alternatively, ask your web hosting company to check and upgrade your PHP.
+Important: The Currencyr plugin needs PHP 5.3.0 or later.
+Do not install this plugin if you currently have an older version of PHP installed on your server.
+Alternatively, ask your web host to upgrade your PHP.

-You can install the plugin from your WP dashboard by typing in “currencyr” into the Plugins search field and clicking “Install Now” …
+You can install the currency conversion plugin from your WordPress dashboard by searching for “currencyr” in the Plugins area and clicking “Install Now” …

 WordPress Plugin - Currency Converter